UP962500/up962500-wordle/README.md

    - Yellow: Correct letter guessed but it is in the wrong position.
    - Grey: Incorrect letter (letter not in word).

 4. If you run out of guesses and do not get it right, a "Game Over!
-You Lose." message will be displayed.
+You Lose.
+The word was X" message will be displayed where X would be the word you were supposed to guess.

 5. If you guess the correct word, all the tiles of that row will turn green and a "Congratulations!
 You win." message will be displayed.